 On July 1, 2021, we entered into the Investment Advisory Agreement with the Investment Adviser.
 The Company is externally managed by the Investment Adviser, an affiliate of BC Partners, pursuant to the Investment Advisory Agreement.
 Mr. Goldthorpe, an interested member of the Board, has a direct or indirect pecuniary interest in the Investment Adviser.
-The Investment Adviser is a registered investment adviser under the Investment Adviser Act of 1940, as amended.
-The Investment Adviser is an affiliate of BC Partners Advisors L.P. for U.S. regulatory purposes.
+The Investment Adviser is a registered investment adviser under the Investment Adviser School and adviser is an affiliate of BC Partners Advisors L.P. for U.S. regulatory purposes.
 Mount Logan Capital Inc. is the ultimate control person of the Investment Adviser.